This article describes how to connect Tableau to Salesforce.com data and set up a data source.

 To refresh, select Data> [data source name] > Extract> Refresh (Incremental) | Refresh (Full).

-If you are connecting to your data through Tableau Online, you can use a Dashboard Starter to quickly build informative dashboard designs made specifically for key business metrics.
-For more information, see Dashboard Starters for Cloud-based Data.
+You can use an Accelerator to quickly build informative dashboard designs made specifically for key business metrics on Tableau Desktop and Tableau Cloud.
+For more information, see Use Accelerators to Quickly Visualize Data.

 When you set up the data source on the data source page, when you drag a table to the canvas, the list of tables you can select from to join is filtered.
 You can create joins on any string fields and on fields that are constrained references between tables.
 (Only left and inner joins are supported.)
 You can also add joins later.
 For more information, see Join Your Data.

 Note that Salesforce connections do not support non-equi joins and must use the equality operator (=).

 Cross-database join limitations with Salesforce

 Salesforce also supports combining tables from different databases using a cross-database join.
 For more information, see the "Combine tables from different databases" section in Join Your Data.

 When a Salesforce connection is included in a multi-connection data source, the data source won't support the following features:

 Tableau leverages the various force.com APIs to connect to Salesforce.com, Force.com, and Database.com data.
 These services have some restrictions on the type of data and the amount of data that you can access at a given time.
 If you are having trouble connecting, the following list of common restrictions may help you find a solution.

 In order for Tableau to connect to Salesforce data, all of the following must be enabled on both your company's account and your user profile: